Richmond, Vermont

 Richmond is a town in Chittenden County, Vermont, United States.
 As of the 2020 census the population was 4,167.
 The main settlement of Richmond, in the north-central part of town, is a census-designated place (CDP), with a population of 853 at the 2020 census; it was formerly an incorporated village.

 History

 In 1775, Amos Brownson and John Chamberlain made the first settlement attempt.
 They abandoned their efforts in the fall of that year, but returned in the spring of 1784, at the close of the Revolutionary War.
 Richmond was incorporated by the General Assembly on October 27, 1794, then organized in 1795.
-The Winooski River and Huntington River both offered locations for water mills.
+The Winooski and Huntington rivers both offered locations for water mills.
 Industries began to manufacture wagons, harnesses, tinware, brass, cabinet work and woodenware.
 By 1859, the population was 1,453.

 Richmond is noted for the Round Church, a rare 16-sided meetinghouse that was erected in 1812–1813.
 Originally designed to be a town meeting place and a Protestant church, today it is open to the public and a popular tourist destination.